chinapedia/wikipedia.abstract.en/Page/Barlaam_and_Josaphat.md

 Texts

-Barlaam_and_Josaphat._English_lives_of_Buddha.djvu There are a large number of different books in various languages, all dealing with the lives of Saints Barlaam and Josaphat in India.
+There are a large number of different books in various languages, all dealing with the lives of Saints Barlaam and Josaphat in India.
 In this hagiographic tradition, the life and teachings of Josaphat have many parallels with those of the Buddha.
 "But not till the mid-nineteenth century was it recognised that, in Josaphat, the Buddha had been venerated as a Christian saint for about a thousand years."[25]
 The authorship of the work is disputed.
 The origins of the story seem to be a Central Asian manuscript written in the Manichaean tradition.
 This book was translated into Georgian and Arabic.

 Greek manuscripts